Giving Those Who Care, Time

 About Me

-I work as a freelance Counsellor for Counselling Carers.
+Alongside my private practice I work as a freelance Counsellor for Counselling Carers.
 I have recently held a School Counsellor role with YMCA Downslink Dialogue Service.
 In the past I have volunteered for Carers Support West Sussex, Brighton and Hove Mind and a local low-cost counselling service.

 I undertook my Psychotherapeutic Humanistic PG Diploma at the University of Brighton and in practice I draw on theories including person-centred, existential principles and Transactional Analysis.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I practice within their ethical framework.
-I am also a member of ACTO.

 I hold a certificate in Online and Telephone Counselling, this was completed through the Counselling Tutor and an Advanced Email Counselling certificate, this was completed through the Email Counselling Academy.